s-gv/femtowiki/README.md

 femtowiki
 =========

 [Femtowiki](http://www.goodoldweb.com) is a tiny wiki written in golang.
+It allows users to create pages using markdown.
-It has few dependencies and uses very little javascript.
+The wiki few dependencies and uses very little javascript.
 Try the latest version hosted [here](https://wiki.goodoldweb.com).
 Please contact [info@goodoldweb.com](mailto:info@goodoldweb.com) if you have any questions or want support.